These platforms are perfect for driving leads and developing your brand’s personality.

 You use these platforms to connect with your target audience.

 Social media marketing often goes hand in hand with visual content marketing because of the use of images and other visual content.

-Billions of people use social media every day, so your potential for success is great.
+Billions of people use social media every day and the internet is being used more than ever, so your potential for success is great.

 Major social media platforms incorporate free resources for businesses.